The Movement

 It’s Origin

-• A platform to demonstrate commitment to our future generations
+A platform to demonstrate our collective commitment to our future generations

 So, the CF Movement isn’t just a peaceful collective of individuals and groups who care about our children’s future – it’s also a pragmatic, self-sustaining network aligned only with ensuring that life is respected, and that it continues in all it’s myriad forms.